Ch1pless/Personal-Projects/README.md

 # Python-Projects
-Open Sourced Code of all personal Python projects
+A repository of all personal projects done in python.